jojo-engineer/terraform/README.md

 An **output block** in Terraform is used to define outputs that can be displayed after the execution of a Terraform configuration.
 Outputs are useful for providing information about the resources created, such as their IDs or IP addresses.

+### Purpose of Output Block
+- Displays information to a user.
+- Exports data(information) to be used by another resource or modules.

 ### Example of an output block in Terraform

 ```hcl